kevincrawfordknight/knifer/README.md

 Creates small train/test data, builds a small LM, and deciphers a text.
 It takes about 10 minutes to run.

-### makedata-small

-Creates a small LSTM LM.

-### makedata-large
+### makedata-small and makedata-large

-Creates a large LSTM LM.
+Creates train/test data for an LSTM LM.
 Needs access to data directory ../knifer-data.

 ### lstm.py